binaris/functions-examples/kmeans-sklearn/README.md

 Two clustering examples using [sklearn](https://scikit-learn.org/stable/).

-It is assumed you already have a Binaris account.
-If you don't have an account yet, worry not, signing up is painless and takes just 2 minutes.
-Visit [Getting Started](https://dev.binaris.com/tutorials/python/getting-started/) to find concise instructions for the process.
+If this is your first time using Binaris, visit our [Getting Started](https://dev.binaris.com/tutorials/python/getting-started/) page to set up your account for free.

 ## Deploying with pip packages